silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 ## User Activation Link

-### I have my development server up and running and have registered a user.
-Where is the link to activate their account?
+### I have my development server up and running and have registered a user, but I haven't gotten an email to activate my new account.
+How do I activate this account?

-When running with the development environment settings, the URL with their activation key is logged to the console.
-Copy it from there and paste it into the browser.
+When running with the development environment settings, registration emails are not sent out.
+However, the URL with their activation key is logged to the console.
+Just copy it from there and paste it into the browser.

 ## Databases